 “Even if you didn’t grow up with homemade apple pie, there’s something nostalgic about having one cooling on the kitchen counter.
 This version is lightly spiced, sticky with dates and absolutely delicious drowned in custard. ”

-Divide the dough in two, shape into equal-sized discs, wrap in clingfilm and place in the fridge for 1 hour to firm up.
+Divide the dough in two, shape into equal-sized discs, wrap in clingfilm and chill in the fridge for 1 hour to firm up.

-Roll out the second pastry disc to 5mm thick, moisten the edges with water and place over the pie, pressing the edges to seal.
+Roll the second pastry disc out to 5mm thick, brush the edges with water and place over the pie, pressing the edges to seal.
 Fold in the overhang and crimp with your fingers.

 Bake the pie for 35 to 40 minutes, or until the pastry is golden and firm.
-Delicious served whilst still warm, with pouring cream or lashings of fresh custard.
+Delicious served warm, with pouring cream or lashings of custard.